 CALABASAS, Calif.--(BUSINESS WIRE)--

-The company continues to work diligently and to devote substantial resources to complete the Reports and the previously announced restatement of the financial statements contained in its Quarterly Reports on Form 10-Q for the quarters ended March 31, 2013 and June 30, 2013 (together, the “Quarterly Reports”).
-The company has made substantial progress in these matters and plans to file the Reports and the amendments to its previously filed Quarterly Reports as soon as practicable.
+The company continues to work diligently and to devote substantial resources to complete its 2013 Form 10-Q, 2013 Form 10-K and 2014 Form 10-Q (collectively, the “Reports”), as well as the previously announced restatement of the financial statements contained in the company’s Quarterly Reports on Form 10-Q for the quarters ended March 31, 2013 and June 30, 2013 (the “Quarterly Reports”).
+The company continues to make substantial progress in these matters and plans to file its Reports and the amendments to its previously filed Quarterly Reports as soon as practicable.

 Ixia develops amazing products so its customers can connect the world.
 Ixia helps its customers provide an always-on user experience through fast, secure delivery of dynamic, connected technologies, and services.
 Through actionable insights that accelerate and secure application and service delivery, Ixia's customers benefit from faster time to market, optimized application performance and higher-quality deployments.
 Learn more at http://www.ixiacom.com.

 Safe Harbor under the Private Securities Litigation Reform Act of 1995